oracle-livelabs/oic/oic-gen3/experiential/get-started-rpa/create-robot-flow/create-robot-flow.md

     Close this tab and return to the Robot flow.
 Click **Save**, reopen the project and return to the previous step.

-    > **Note**: If the browser does not load the extension, then save all your works and restart the browser windows.
-Complete login, navigate to the Robot flow and open the action.
+    > **Note**: If the browser does not load the extension, then save all your work and restart the browser window.
+Next, navigate to the Robot flow and reopen the Login action.

 8. On the **Target a page element** panel, select the target browser window to the Oracle Fusion login page.
 The title will be `Sign In`.